-In many countries, total consumption of coffee is increasing, but perhaps surprisingly, sales of instant coffee (jars and cans of coffee sold via retailers) is flat or steady.
-This indicates that the increase in coffee consumption is being driven primarily by sales of ready-to-drink coffee (most probably from a food-service retailer, such as a cafe or a restaurant).
+In many countries, total consumption of coffee is increasing, but perhaps surprisingly, sales of instant coffee (jars and cans of coffee sold via retailers) are flat or steady.
+This indicates that the increase in coffee consumption is being driven primarily by sales of ready-to-drink coffee (most probably from a food-service retailer, such as a café or a restaurant).

 - What other types of beverages (either hot or cold), would consumers use at home/work (as an alternative to coffee)?

 - What food and non-beverage options are there for consumers (again, as an alternative to coffee)?

 - What types of retailers offer ready-to-drink coffee for purchase?
 (You can include vending machine solutions here as well.)

 (Hint: For these points, think about what core need that coffee satisfies for consumers; that is, you should consider the reasons people drink coffee and what benefits that they derive.)

 - What did you identify as the core need of coffee and what benefits does it provide for consumers?

 - What is the list of competitors have you identified for the coffee manufacturer?

 - Which of those competitors, do you think, have been particularly successful in winning a greater share of coffee purchases (at your firm’s expense)?